 Teen Driver Safety Week

-This October 18-22, we're hosting a hands-on, statewide tour to remind South Carolina teen drivers that distracted driving can be deadly.
+This October we're hosting a hands-on tour to remind South Carolina & Georgia teen drivers that distracted driving can be deadly.
 Join us as we share these lifesaving lessons with local teens and families.

 Distracted Driving Simulator Tour

-With our partners from State Farm and local Law Enforcement Departments, we'll visit five high schools to bring students an outdoor, hands-on learning experience that's fun and makes an impression.
+With our partners from State Farm and local Law Enforcement Departments, we'll visit high schools across the region to bring students an outdoor, hands-on learning experience that's fun and makes an impression.

 - Distracted Driver Simulator—try virtual reality software that simulates texting while driving, impaired driving and poor road conditions.